PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-22 10:57:40
+Last updated: 2024-04-22 10:58:15
-Random Quote: Words are like arrows, Arianne.
-Once loosed, you cannot call them back.  -  Areo Hotah
+Random Quote: He would have killed me but for Howland Reed.  -  Eddard Stark